 Whether it be for nursing a hangover or to fill the belly on a cold winter’s evening, this is one of Ireland’s most beloved comfort foods.

-Pies are an essential part of British and Irish cuisine, and few pies have the history, status, and stomach-filling qualities of the Shepherd’s Pie.
+Pies are an essential part of Irish and British cuisine, and few pies have the history, status, and stomach-filling qualities of the Shepherd’s Pie.

 Due to Ireland being a predominantly sheep-farming nation, the biggest difference between British and Irish Shepherd’s pie is the use of lamb or mutton instead of beef mince.